djpandit007/turbo-invention/Section3-Configuration.md

 created as a file with the value of the secret as its content.
 These files as stored under the directory `/opt/<secret-name>/`.

+## 45: Security Contexts

+We can define a set of security standards on a docker container.

+These can be configured in Kubernetes as well.
+We can configure the security settings at a container level or at a pod level.
+Pod level settings will carry over to all the containers within the pod.
+If configured at both the pod and the container, the settings on the container will override the settings on the pod.

 ## Noteworthy Commands

 ```bash